Skip to content

 utility guy vertical

-By overcoming one of the main challenges with DERs to date — operational unpredictability and random siting — the DCP program integrates DERs into utility system planning processes, ultimately allowing for the delivery of better customer engagement, increased capacity resources, and a robust, local and skilled energy value chain.
+By overcoming one of the main challenges with DERs to date — operational unpredictability and random siting — the DCP model integrates DERs into utility system planning processes, ultimately allowing utilities to meet infrastructure needs across grid growth, efficiency, and hardening.

 Sparkfund has the experience and capabilities to help make it happen.